 If you did click on the link and type in your username and password, please contact your helpdesk to get your password reset.

-If you spot a phish, please let us know by emailing email@example.com.
+If you spot a phish, please let us know by forwarding a copy as an attachment to email@example.com.
 You can also checkout our phishbowl (https://security.ias.edu/phish-bowl), which lists recent phishing attempts at the IAS. [the phish-bowl was decommissioned in September 2022]

 Thanks, and safe computing,